pip-services/pip-services-docs/content/en/python/rpc/services/rest_service.md

 > open(correlation_id: Optional[str])

 - **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.

-#### register
-Registers all service routes in a HTTP endpoint.

-This method is called by the service and must be overriden in child classes.

-> `abstractmethod` register()

 #### register_interceptor